-Compute software runs on Compute Hardware providing required software capabilities to successfully execute the benchmark.
+Compute software runs on the System Under Test (SUT) hardware providing required software capabilities to successfully execute the benchmark.
 Compute Software unless otherwise stated will be part of the System Under Test.

 • Data Redundancy

 The ability to have no permanent data loss after the permanent irrecoverable failure of any single Durable Medium containing tables, input data, output data, or metadata.